AntaresSimulatorTeam/antares-xpansion/INSTALL.md

 cmake --build _build --config Debug
 ```

-### Ortools linking
+### OR-Tools linking

-By default ortools is compiled with Antares XPansion V2.
+By default OR-Tools is compiled with Antares XPansion V2.
 You can disable compilation with `-DBUILD_ortools=OFF` when you configure build with cmake.

 In this case you can specify librairies path with :